 Regular pruning can encourage more flowering, which may easily stretch from spring into the summer.
 This is another advantage of American wisteria, as its Chinese cousin only blooms once in the spring.
 American wisteria is deer-resistant and flood-resistant.

 American wisteria loves the sunshine and grows best in full sun.
-It can be grown in partial shade, but these conditions may not allow the plant to bloom.
+It can be grown in partial shade, but these conditions may not allow the plant to bloom as profusely.
 Plenty of sunlight is essential for healthy flowering.

 Rich, moist, well-draining soil is ideal for this vine.
 Acidic to neutral pH levels are best.
 Soil that is too alkaline can cause these plants to become chlorotic, which means the leaves do not produce enough chlorophyll.
 The leaves will lose their green color and turn a dull shade of yellow.